Jean-Marie Messier: Prosecution and conviction

 Messier was put on trial in France in 2011 and was found guilty of misappropriation of company funds and divulging misleading information when he headed Vivendi.
 He appealed the decision, and in 2014 the court overturned Messier's conviction on charges of misleading investors but upheld the conviction on charges of misuse of corporate funds.

+Personal life

+Messier married Antoinette Fleisch in 1982, with whom he has five children; they separated in 2005.
+In 2012, he remarried Christel Delaval.

+Messier published an autobiography titled j6m.com in 2020, and another two years later called My True Diary, which is about his time at Vivendi.